-Sports is the nation’s 11th largest industry but not unlike the media, entertainment, advertising and fashion is one where career development, internship experience and networking must be thoroughly pursued in order to get a job.
+Sports is one of the nation’s top 10 largest industries but, not unlike the media, entertainment, advertising and fashion is one where career development, internship experience and networking must be extensively pursued in order to get a job.

-Career counseling and networking resources help students seek interviews for off-campus sports internships and permanent jobs with sports teams and leagues, media organizations and sports-related companies, including in the Mid-Atlantic region which has the world’s greater concentration of professional sports teams, league offices, sports media companies, sports agencies along with companies which maintain sports advertising, sponsorship, and endorsement operations.
+Career counseling and networking resources (thru Smeal's Office of Career and Corporate Connections) help students seek interviews for off-campus sports internships and permanent jobs with sports teams and leagues, media organizations and sports-related companies, including in the Mid-Atlantic region which has the world’s greater concentration of professional sports teams, league offices, sports media companies, sports agencies along with companies which maintain sports advertising, sponsorship, and endorsement operations.

 Another professional development path given the growing size and professionalism of the industry, is to leverage a functional business major and sports concentration and internships into a job in one of the industries whose business models include sports advertising, sponsorships and endorsements, such as automotive, consumer electronics, financial services, food and beverages, telecommunications and others which have sports marketing departments and divisions and/or use outside agencies to support these sports-related strategies and tactics.